 According to the 1976 California Coastal Act, ESHAs are any area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and could be easily disturbed or degraded by human activities and developments.

-The BSA and footprint for both build scenarios include ESHAs composed of needlegrass grassland and seasonal wetlands.
-Soft rush marshes are an ESHA that is within the BSA but would not be impacted by the Project.
+The BSA and footprint for both build scenarios include ESHAs composed of needlegrass grassland.
 Table 3-2 below shows potential impacts to ESHAs.

 Table 3-2 Potential Impacts to ESHAs